-Below is our take after extensive research on the 3 most popular generations seen in the workplace today.
-We will help you understand the differences in skills and characteristics, how to attract them and what it is that is seen as important to them in order to keep them on payroll.
+Below is our take on extensive research on the 3 most popular generations seen in the workplace today.
+We will help you understand the differences in skills and characteristics, how to attract them and what it is that is seen as important to them in order to keep them on the payroll.

-This generation were seen as the 1st to label a career with a high importance - career growth being the main priority and personal life came in second place most times.
+This generation was seen as the 1st to label a career with a high importance - career growth being the main priority and personal life came in second place most times.
 They are open to new things and experiences (perhaps working abroad?) they enjoy a challenge and would prefer to avoid a rigid job spec.

-The Baby Boomer Generation are constantly looking to grow and further their career - to reach the top of the corporate ladder.
+The Baby Boomer Generation is constantly looking to grow and further their career - to reach the top of the corporate ladder.
 They are hard working with a positive work ethic - Don't forget about the boomers just yet - they have a lot to offer.

 RECRUITING THE BOOMERS:

 - Let them know that there is still room for growth - tap into their competitive nature and strong will to succeed.

-- Let them know that they will be valued in the company - that the opportunity to mentor or lead is there.
+- Let them know that they will be valued by the company - that the opportunity to mentor or lead is there.

 RECRUITING GENERATION X

 - Let them know there is a good work/life balance ethic in your company - you can offer flexible hours, healthcare schemes, that you offer out of office activities to try and promote a better team relationship etc.

 - Let them know that your company shares the same values as they do.
 Some Gen X may even turn down a great language job opportunity with a well-known company for a smaller business because they share the same values and they feel that they would be appreciated more there.